 - Stand won’t hold a snare drum; only the practice pad for one

-The 12-inch practice pad for drumming is designed to cover a concert snare, marching or general snare drum.
+The 12-inch practice pad for drumming is designed to cover a concert snare, marching, or general snare drum.
 It has a novel approach with its design where it both supports a two-sided drum pad design but also uses inserts to change the dynamics and features of the drum pad itself.

 One side of the pad is designed with a softer rubber silicone which has less rebound when striking it with one or two drum sticks.
 This is great for drummers who wish to practice quietly to improve their sense of smooth performance.
-The other side is made from a stronger silicone rubber and has inserts that can add to its responsiveness in different ways.
+The other side is made from stronger silicone rubber and has inserts that can add to its responsiveness in different ways.

 The first insert mentioned in the previous paragraph dons a laminated surface for a different feel when striking it.
-This can be slide in and out as needed to change the feel of any drumming practice.
+This can be slid in and out as needed to change the feel of any drumming practice.

-This product is a more interesting one because due to not only the two-sided setup with different rubber surfaces used, but the addition of extra inserts; it’s like having four drum pads in one.
+This product is a more interesting one because due to not only the two-sided setup with different rubber surfaces used but the addition of extra inserts; it’s like having four drum pads in one.
 Excellent value in our opinion with this highly functional product as a result.